Bond Issue Fundamentals: A Guide to the Participants and the Process

 Issuer.
 The most important participant in a bond issue is the municipal issuer of the bonds.
-The issuer is undertaking the financing for the purpose of financing capital projects or for the purpose of refunding existing debt.
-All of the other participants are there to assist the issuer in the process of raising the money.
+The issuer undertakes the financing to fund capital projects or to refund existing debt.
+All other participants assist the issuer in raising the money.

-In many cases, the solicitor is not an expert in public finance.
-But the solicitor is usually an experienced lawyer who understands the issuer’s operations better than any of the other professionals involved in the bond issue.
-Therefore, the solicitor should be diligent in protecting the interests of the issuer by asking questions.
-If the solicitor and the issuer are not comfortable with anything related to the bond issue, then the solicitor should slow down the process until he or she is comfortable.
-It is particularly important that the solicitor reviews the description of the issuer in the disclosure document for the bonds (commonly called the official statement, or “OS”), and that the solicitor makes sure the issuer is prepared to comply with the issuer’s post-issuance responsibilities (described below).
+In many cases, the solicitor is not an expert in public finance but is usually an experienced lawyer who understands the issuer’s operations better than any of the other professionals involved in the bond issue.
+Therefore, the solicitor plays a crucial role in protecting the interests of the issuer by asking questions.
+If the solicitor and the issuer are not comfortable with anything related to the bond issue, the solicitor should slow down the process.

-Bond Counsel.
-Because the solicitor is often not an expert in public finance, the issuer usually also retains a law firm which specializes in public finance to work with the solicitor on the legal aspects of the bond issue.
-This lawyer is commonly referred to as bond counsel.
-The issuer should make sure that bond counsel identifies the issuer as its client in its engagement latter.
+Bond counsel.
+It is customary for the issuer to retain a law firm with public finance experience to work with the solicitor on the legal aspects of the bond issue.
+This lawyer or law firm is commonly referred to as bond counsel.
+The issuer should ensure that bond counsel identifies the issuer as its client in its engagement letter.

-Bond counsel cooperates with the issuer and the financial advisor or underwriter in structuring the transaction, with particular emphasis on legal matters related to state law approvals and compliance with the federal tax and securities laws.
-Bond counsel also delivers an opinion at the closing which covers the following points: the issuer has properly authorized and issued the bonds; the bonds are enforceable under the law; and interest on the bonds is exempt from federal income tax and certain state taxes (to the extent applicable).
+Bond counsel cooperates with the issuer and the financial advisor or underwriter in structuring the transaction, with particular emphasis on legal matters related to state law approvals and compliance with federal tax and securities laws.
+Bond counsel delivers an opinion at the closing.
 Bond purchasers rely on the bond counsel’s opinion when the bonds are purchased because the opinion confirms:

 Financial advisor and/or underwriter.
-There are two financial functions that take place in a bond issue.
-First, the issuer may hire a financial firm to advise it on the structuring of the bond issue.
+Two financial functions take place in a bond issue: First, the issuer may hire a financial firm to advise it on the structure of the bond issue.
 Second, the issuer may hire a financial firm to buy the bonds with the intent to sell them to purchasers.
 In recent decades, the Securities and Exchange Commission (SEC) has changed and expanded the rules governing what types of firms can perform these two functions.

-Traditionally, the issuer could hire an underwriter (also called an investment banker) to perform both of these functions in a negotiated offering.
-The underwriter would provide structuring advice and then market the bonds to purchasers.
-Or, the issuer could hire a financial advisor solely to advise the issuer on structuring the bond issue.
+Traditionally, the issuer could hire an underwriter (also called an investment banker) to perform both functions in a negotiated offering — the underwriter would provide structuring advice and then market the bonds to purchasers.
+Or the issuer could hire a financial advisor solely to advise on structuring the bond issue.
 (The financial advisor would not sell the bonds.)
-In this scenario, the issuer would sell the bonds with the advice of the financial advisor, sell the bonds either through a competitive sale in which multiple underwriters bid, or through a negotiated offering in which a selected underwriter agrees to buy the bonds and then sell them to purchasers.
+In this scenario, the issuer would sell the bonds with the advice of the financial advisor either through a competitive sale in which multiple underwriters bid or through a negotiated offering where a selected underwriter buys the bonds and resells them to purchasers.

 Financial advisors were seen as having a fiduciary duty to the issuer, but financial advisors were largely unregulated.
 Underwriters did not have a fiduciary duty to the issuer (just an obligation to deal fairly), but underwriters were heavily regulated.

 In response to the financial crisis of 2008, Congress enacted the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 Dodd-Frank created a new category of “municipal advisors” and gave the SEC and the Municipal Securities Rulemaking Board (the MSRB) with jurisdiction over financial advisors and other participants in municipal bond transactions.

 Paying agent or trustee.
-Once the bond issue has closed, debt service payments are made by the issuer to the bondholders through a paying agent or trustee, which is a commercial bank chosen by the issuer.
+Once the bond issue has closed, the issuer makes debt service payments to the bondholders through a paying agent or trustee, which is a commercial bank chosen by the issuer.
 Depending on the structure of the bond issue, the paying agent or trustee may also hold certain moneys of the issuer in a reserve fund or other funds.
-If the bond issue ever goes into default, the paying agent or trustee often represents the bondholders in remedial proceedings against the issuer.
+If the bond issue ever defaults, the paying agent or trustee often represents the bondholders in remedial proceedings against the issuer.

 Selection of participants and structuring the transaction.
 The first step is for the issuer to select bond counsel and the financial advisor or underwriter.
 This selection should be undertaken almost immediately after the issuer has identified a project to be financed by a bond issue.

-Once the structure is formulated, the issuer needs to select the paying agent or trustee and the credit enhancer, if any, and all the participants begin to prepare the required documentation.
-The underwriter or financial advisor and the issuer prepare the disclosure document which is usually called the preliminary official statement.
-Bond counsel drafts the ordinance, resolution or indenture and other legal documents.
+Once the structure is formulated, the issuer needs to select the paying agent or trustee and the credit enhancer, if any, and then all participants begin to prepare the required documentation:

 Marketing the bonds and the bond sale.
 When the preliminary official statement is in proper form, it is distributed by the underwriter to potential purchasers.
 The marketing period usually lasts about one week.